loisekk/PY-PROJECTS/README.md

 <br/>

-⭐ **If this collection taught you something or made you smile — drop a star.
-It means a lot.**
+⭐ **If this project was useful or fun, drop a star — it genuinely helps!**

 </div>